Skip to content

 NOTE: Starter tier users may need to configure fewer nodes than shown given the node limits enforced.
 See full details on the Pricing page.

-Once we’ve configured our node settings, click the ‘Next’ button to proceed.
+Once we’ve configured our node settings, click ‘Finish’ to proceed.

 Design Your Data Model/Schema

-When we create a Uni, we have the option to start with pre-defined schemas or use our own.
-For this Quick Start, we will use the JSON editor and provide the same JSON schema used in the CLI version of the current Quick Start.
+On a newly deployed Uni, we have the option to start with pre-defined schemas or use our own.
+For this Quick Start, we will use the JSON Editor and provide the same JSON schema used in the CLI version of the current Quick Start.

 Provide JSON for Schema